-Juniper Networks has blossomed in a landscape dominated by Cisco.
+Juniper Networks helps its customers branch out.
 The company designs and sells network infrastructure equipment used to deploy and manage services and applications across Internet protocol (IP) networks.
 Its products include routers, network traffic management software, virtual private network and firewall devices, data center and WAN acceleration tools, and intrusion prevention systems.
 Juniper sells directly and through resellers to network service providers, enterprises, government agencies, and schools.
-The company has resale agreements with Ericsson, IBM, and Nokia Siemens, and it counts Ingram Micro and NEC among its distribution partners.
-About half of sales are made outside the US.
+The company has resale agreements with Ericsson, IBM, and Nokia Siemens, and it counts Ingram Micro and Hitachi among its distribution partners.
+More than half of sales are made in the US.

-The company relies on three contract manufacturers to produce its products - Canada-headquartered Celestica; Flextronics, headquartered in Singapore; and Taiwanese firm Accton Technology.
-In an effort at consolidation, it ended its contract with US-based Plexus in 2013.
+The company relies on contract manufacturers to produce its products - Canada-headquartered Celestica; Flextronics, headquartered in Singapore; and Taiwanese firms Accton Technology and Alpha Networks.

 The company does business in more than 100 countries.
-The US represents its largest market, accounting for almost half of sales.
-Europe, the Middle East, and Africa combined account for another 30% of sales, and Asia makes up the other 20%.
+The US represents its largest market, accounting for more than half of sales.
+Europe, the Middle East, and Africa combined account for about 27% of sales, and Asia makes up 16%.

 Sales and Marketing

 Juniper sells its products directly and through distributors, resellers, and original equipment manufacturers (OEMs).
 About 68% of revenue came from service providers with the rest from corporate customers.

 In 2015 Juniper posted its best revenue, profit, and cash flow figures in at least a decade.